Toma5OD/HitList/README.md

 The objective is to allow the user to complete targets and move between different activities with the least friction possible.

 **Authentication** <br>
-Firebase Authentication does a lot of the heavy lifting in handling user registration and login.
+Firebase Authentication handles the user registration and login.
 It provides back-end services, SDKs and ready made UI libraries.
 The firebase console is configured to authenticate users via basic auth and using their Google email account [1].
 If a user forgets their password, they have the ability to reset via email verification link [11].  <br>
 <br>
 <img src="/app/src/images/pic1.png" width="200" height="325" /> <img src="/app/src/images/pic2.png" width="200" height="325" /> <br>
 <br>